Ramish9000/coins-calculator/README.md

 1. Clone or download the app.
 2. Navigate to the folder on your terminal and type `ng serve`.
 3. The Angular CLI will tell you which localhost port the app is running on.
-4. Open the app in Chrome or any other browser.
+4. Open the localhost link in Chrome or any other browser.